ioki9/ioki9/README.md

 ### Hi there
-i'm self thought developer, statrted with c++ and trying to learn all the stuff that comes handy or interesting to me.
+I'm self thought developer, statrted with c++ and trying to learn all the stuff that comes handy or interesting to me.
+Searching for a job currently.

 Have experience in:
 * C++